fabio-cossio/TIGER/README.md

 ## Time-walk correction curves

-These curves are produced by the circuit simulation and provide different corrections according to:
+These curves are produced by the circuit simulator and provide different corrections according to:

 - threshold settings (0.5-15 fC)
 - input signal charge (1-50 fC)